Knowledge Hub

 If you use HMRC’s online services

-If you use commercial software
+1. If you or your accountant use commercial software to file your returns

 You can still print a tax year overview from your HMRC online account.